 #8 – Repeating Delays

-A method so as to add rhythmic enhancement to a vocal efficiency whereas including depth and space is through the use of repeating delays.
+A method to add rhythmic enhancement to vocal efficiency whereas including depth and space is through the use of repeating delays.
 Relying on the tempo of the vocal performance and the tempo of the track, delay instances will normally vary from sixteenth notes to half or whole notes.
 The addition of dotted or triplet values also needs to be considered when straight values are usually not fairly providing you with the sound you need.

 One consideration with repeating delays is that they’ll simply construct upon themselves in a busy vocal part and obscure the depth field and readability of the vocal.
 A great way to get around that is to selectively decide what words or phrases to emphasize utilizing delay.